-Bills: Federal Canadian bills, bill status and related information are posted on LegisInfo.
+Bills and Bill Tracking: Federal Canadian bills, bill status and related information are posted on LegisInfo.
 Canadian bills are searchable on Quicklaw and Lexis.
 Links to provincial bills available online are posted by the Bora Laskin Law Library.
 LegiCrawler tracks Federal and provincial bills.
 See also the "Legislative History" section of this entry, below.

 Case Law: Links to sites posting Canadian judicial decisions are posted by the Bora Laskin Law Library and the CanLII (the Canadian Legal Information Institute).
 The Lexis CANADA library has lots of Canadian case law, including the Supreme Court Reports (SCRRCS) and FirstCite - Canadian Case Citator (FIRCIT).
 Westlaw offers several Federal and provincial case law databases (e.g., CAN-ALLCASES, CAN-ALLFEDS, CAN-ALLPROVINCES).
 Canada Supreme Court Reports is available on HeinOnline.

 Docket Sheets: Dockets are posted online for the Federal Court of Appeal, the

 Federal Court and the Court Martial Appeal Court of Canada.
 See also the separate "Docket Sheets" entry.

 Legislative History: For information about Canadian Federal legislative history materials see the the legislative Video Tutorials posted by the British Columbia Courthouse Library Society and/or "Adventures in Canadian Legislative History" in the Winter 2002 issue of Law Library Lights.

 Law Libraries: The Canadian Consulate General has a library that's an SLA member.
 If that doesn't work, try the:

 Library and Archives Canada (613-996-5115 or 1-866-578-7777, toll free in Canada and the US)